UWPCE-PythonCert/PythonCertDevel/source/modules/GraphDatabases.rst

 In the repo, you'll find a few "housekeeping" files -- readme, ``setup.py``, etc, and then the real code in the ``src`` dir.

 We are now going to create a Python program that will create and read some data into our Neo4j database.
-Let’s take a look at this program:

 Cypher